Nell Irvin Painter

 In this powerful collection of pathbreaking essays, Painter reaches across the color line to examine how race, gender, class, and individual subjectivity shaped the lives of black and white women and men in the nineteenth- and twentieth-century South.
 She explores such themes as interracial sex, white supremacy, and the physical and psychological violence of slavery, using insights gleaned from psychology and feminist social science as well as social, cultural, and intellectual history.
 The book illustrates both the breadth of Painter’s interests and the originality of her intellectual contributions.
 The second edition features refreshed essays and a new preface that sheds light on the development of Painter’s thought and our continued struggles with racism in the twenty-first century.

-Links for Southern History Across the Color Line, Second Edition:
+Links for Southern History Across the Color Line, Second Edition

-Reviews of Southern History Across the Color Line:
+Reviews of Southern History Across the Color Line

-Southern History Across the Color Line, First Edition:
+Southern History Across the Color Line, First Edition

 Chapel Hill: University of North Carolina Press, April 2002.